-Gales Creek Trail is a 16.7 mile out and back trail located near Gales Creek, OR and is rated as moderate.
-The trail is primarily used for hiking, camping, and mountain biking and is accessible year-round.
+Gales Creek Trail is a 22 mile moderately trafficked out and back trail located near Gales Creek, OR that features a great forest setting and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.

 A lot of different trails to explore here.
 Can be pretty muddy and slick when it's not really dry out.
 Spacious campsites in the area.

 Amazing things to be seen here if you have a good eye.

 Trail is well used by bicycles, so stay on alert.
 Two weeks ago we cleared four downed trees on the portion from Gales Creek Camp to Bell Camp Road; but just last weekend there are two freshly downed trees across the portion up to Summit Trailhead.
 Stay on alert during the wet season as I heard a tree come down as I was walking to summit last week, just on the opposite of the stream.